bengtmartensson/Girr/README.md

 ## Detailed description of syntax and semantics of the Girr format
 ### Version
-This article describes the Girr format version 1.0, identified by the attribute `girrVersion`, expected in the root element of an instance.
+This article describes the Girr format version 1.2, identified by the attribute `girrVersion`, expected in the root element of an instance.
 (Not to be confused with the version of the [support library](http://harctoolbox.org/Girr.html#Supporting+Java+library).)

 ### Namespace
 The Girr [namespace](http://en.wikipedia.org/wiki/Xml_namespace) is
     `http://www.harctoolbox.org/Girr`.

+It is recommended to parse instances with a namespace- and XInclude-aware parser.

 ### Imported namespaces
 Except for the "namespace" namespace (`http://www.w3.org/XML/1998/namespace`), the namespaces XInclude